 Tracking Change promotes data-driven models of transparency and accountability.

-All That Philly Jazz is a digital mapping project at the intersection of technology, art and civic engagement.
-We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
-We are mapping places of historical significance, jazz venues, Walk of Fame plaques, murals and other points of interest.
-The images will be contextualized with data from, among other sources, Echo Nest and Rdio.

-(New) Tracking Change promotes data-driven models of transparency and accountability.

 All That Philly Jazz is a digital history project at the intersection of technology, public art and civic engagement.
 We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
 We are mapping jazz spots and landmarks, Walk of Fame plaques, murals and places of cultural significance.